ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 CUDA Pros:
    1. Performance Boost: CUDA is designed for NVIDIA GPUs and delivers excellent performance.
    2. Wide Adoption: CUDA is popular, with many resources and tools available.
-   3. Mature Ecosystem: NVIDIA provides comprehensive libraries and tools for CUDA programming.
+   3. Mature Ecosystem: NVIDIA has aprovides comprehensive libraries and tools for CUDA programming.

 HIP Pros:
    1. Portability: HIP is portable across different GPU architectures.